alphagov/Product-Managers-Learn-By-Doing/README.md

 ## Things you need to ‘do’ to become a successful Product Manager (applies to the Associate Product Manager and Product Manager role levels)
 So we've had a go at defining version one of this list of; things you need to ‘do’ to learn the Product Management craft, and develop into a successful Product Manager.

-Based on the role description and skills described in the [Digital, Data and Technology Capability Framework] (https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework), this list of activities and experiences helps people who are building their Product Management skills to take greater ownership over their personal development, and gives practical examples of the things we expect a successful Product Manager to be able to do.
+Based on the role description and skills described in the [Digital, Data and Technology Capability Framework](https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework), this list of activities and experiences helps people who are building their Product Management skills to take greater ownership over their personal development, and gives practical examples of the things we expect a successful Product Manager to be able to do.

 ## How to use this list
 This list of activities and experiences **is not** intended to be prescriptive, or a test of ability.

-**It is** intended to be a guiding framework to support people who are building their Product Management skills become the best [#ProductPeople] (https://twitter.com/hashtag/productpeople) that they can be, and deliver the most valuable outcomes for their users.
+**It is** intended to be a guiding framework to support people who are building their Product Management skills become the best [#ProductPeople](https://twitter.com/hashtag/productpeople) that they can be, and deliver the most valuable outcomes for their users.

 **Disclaimer** - some of the suggested activities and experiences in this list overlap, or could apply to several skills (e.g. some of the Product ownership and Strategic ownership activities are very similar).